polkawallet-io/bridge/README.md

-# bridge
+# Polkadot bridge SDK

-Polkadot bridge js SDK for multi-chain cross-chain token transfer.
+Polkadot bridge SDK for multi-chain cross-chain token transfer.

 You can integrate the amazing multi-chain bridge into your DApp with this SDK.